Itinerant electron metamagnetism for lattices with van Hove density-of-states singularities near the Fermi level: Electron spectrum and Hartree-Fock approximation equations

 The spectrum \eqref{eq:e_sq_a} produces DOS of rectangular lattice with bandwidth $W_{\rm R} = ( {\rm max}[w_1, E_2] - E_{\rm min})$ by a direct calculation: \begin{itemize} \item $\tau < \tau_{\rm a}/2$:

 \item $\tau_{\rm a}/2 < \tau < 1/2$:

 \item $1/2 < \tau$:

-\end{itemize} where $\mathbb{K}(x)=\int_{0}^{\pi/2}(1-x\sin^2 \phi)^{-1/2}d\phi$ is the full elliptic integral of the first kind,
+\end{itemize} where $\mathbb{K}(x)=\int_{0}^{\pi/2}(1-x\sin^2 \phi)^{-1/2}d\phi$ is the full elliptic integral of the first kind, $E_{\rm min} = 2t(-1 - \tau_{\rm a} - 2 \tau)$, $E_1 = 2t(-1 + \tau_{\rm a} + 2 \tau)$, $E_2 = 2t(1 - \tau_{\rm a} + 2 \tau)$, $w_1 = 2t(1 + \tau_{\rm a} - 2 \tau)$, $w_2 = t\tau_{\rm a}/\tau$.

-At $\tau_{\rm a} = 1$, the spectrum of the square lattice without anisotropy with one van Hove peak of the density of states is realized, see Fig.~\ref{fig:dos2d}~\cite{2017:Igoshev_MCE}.
+At $\tau_{\rm a} = 1$, the spectrum of the square lattice without anisotropy with one van Hove peak of the density of states is realized, see Fig.~\ref{fig:dos2d}(a)~\cite{2017:Igoshev_MCE}.
 As $\tau_{\rm a}$ decreases, point symmetry of the lattice is broken and this peak splits into two ones.
-A strong curvature of DOS should be realized between the peaks.
+A strong curvature of DOS should be realized near and between the peaks, see Fig.~\ref{fig:dos2d}; corresponding energy dependence of the negative Landau expansion coefficient $a_4$ at $T = 0$ (see definition below in sec.~\ref{sec:Landau}) being also shown.
 In the context of IEMM transition, it is promising to set the PM phase Fermi level between the peaks.